AlexChristensen/SemNetCleaner/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **To Reproduce:**
-- Function error occurred in: [e.g. ,moniker function of textcleaner]
+- Function error occurred in: [e.g., moniker function of textcleaner]

 *Optional (but extremely helpful): Attach data to issue or send data to alexpaulchristensen@gmail.com*